 Santa Cruz, California, USA

-The Joby Aviation Lotus was designed in partnership with NASA to be demonstrate that a Vertical Take-Off and Landing (VTOL) aircraft would be able to achieve a 24-hour flight endurance.
-It was a scaled demonstrator and received the 2018 Vertical Flight Society’s Paul E. Haueter Award.
+The Joby Aviation Lotus was designed in partnership with NASA to demonstrate that a Vertical Take-Off and Landing (VTOL) aircraft would be able to achieve a 24-hour flight endurance.
+A subscale demonstrator was built but never flown.

 The Lotus was a vectored thrust tricopter with a fixed wing and three propellers.
 The twin blade wing-tip propellers would fold outward in cruise mode, adding lift to the wing.
 The tail propeller, mounted atop the rudder, would tilt forward to become a tractor prop for powered cruising.
-The model was electric with a 4.5 kg battery capable of 2.98 kWs of power, although a full size version would have been an electric-gad hybrid.
-The demonstrator was 24.9kg with a 3.35 m wingspan and capable of a 3.2 kg payload.
+The model was electric with a 4.5 kg battery capable of 2.98 kWs of power, although a full size version would have been hybrid-electric.
+The demonstrator was 24.9 kg with a 3.35 m wingspan and capable of a 3.2 kg payload.
 Cruise speed was 114.8 km/h and cruise altitude was 3,048 m.
-The demonstrator was capable of over one hour’s flight time.
+The demonstrator was to be capable of more than an hour’s flight time.

 Had a full sized Lotus drone been developed it would have been roughly twice the size, five times the weight with a 27.2 kg payload and capable of over 24 hours of flight.